imsiddhant/TerraformInfraProject/README.md

 1. **Networking Setup:**
    - Create a Virtual Private Cloud (VPC) with public and private subnets.
    - Configure route tables and internet gateways for public subnet access.

 #

 2. **Compute Resources:**
    - Launch EC2 instances to host the web application.
    - Use Auto Scaling Groups to ensure high availability and scalability.
    - Utilize Elastic Load Balancing for distributing incoming traffic.

 #

 3. **Database Configuration:**
    - Set up a managed database service like Amazon RDS for storing application data.
    - Choose the appropriate database engine (e.g., MySQL, PostgreSQL) based on your application's requirements.

 #

 4. **Security and Access Control:**
    - Implement security groups to control inbound and outbound traffic to EC2 instances and databases.

 #

 5. **Monitoring**
+   - Set up an SNS topic with the email subscription.
+   - Set up Cloudwatch alarms to monitor the Compute and Database entities.